Steve Holland (footballer): Crewe Alexandra

+Chelsea

 On 12 August 2009, Holland was named the reserve team manager for Chelsea.
-In May 2011 Holland won the Premier Reserve League beating Blackburn in the Play-Off Final at Stamford Bridge for the first time since 1994.
+In May 2011 Holland won the Premier Reserve League beating Blackburn in the play-off final at Stamford Bridge for the first time since 1994.

 On 29 June 2011, it was announced that Holland would become assistant first team coach at Chelsea under new manager André Villas-Boas.
 When Villas-Boas was dismissed on 4 March 2012 and Roberto Di Matteo was appointed caretaker manager of Chelsea, Holland filled the role of assistant manager.
 He continued in this position under the interim manager Rafael Benítez.
 In 2013, Holland continued in his role as assistant manager under Jose Mourinho.
 In December 2015, Holland took temporary charge for a Premier League fixture against Sunderland.
-In January 2016, Holland became Assistant Manager to Guus Hiddink for the remainder of the 2015–2016 season and in July 2016 Holland became Assistant to Antonio Conte.
+In January 2016, Holland became assistant manager to Guus Hiddink for the remainder of the 2015–16 season and in July 2016, Holland became assistant to Antonio Conte.
+Holland left Chelsea after the 2016–17 season ended, following his appointment to a position with the England national team.

+England

-In August 2013, Holland was appointed assistant manager to the new England Under 21s manager Gareth Southgate.
-Following the appointment of Gareth Southgate as the caretaker of the England national football team on 27 September 2016, when Sam Allardyce resigned after one game due to a corruption scandal, Holland also became assistant manager for the senior level.
-He left Chelsea after the 2016–2017 season ended.
+In August 2013, Holland was appointed assistant manager to the new England under 21s manager Gareth Southgate.
+Following the appointment of Gareth Southgate as the caretaker of the England national football team on 27 September 2016, when Sam Allardyce resigned after one game due to a corruption scandal, Holland also became assistant manager for the senior team.

 After the England team reached the final of the delayed UEFA Euro 2020 in 2021, Holland was appointed Member of the Order of the British Empire (MBE) in the 2022 New Year Honours for services to association football.

+Yokohama F. Marinos

+On 17 December 2024, Holland was appointed as manager of J1 League club Yokohama F. Marinos.

+On 18 April 2025, Holland was sacked.